Maternal death and pregnancy-related death

 - Having a fever

 - Leg pain or swelling

 - Sweating or having clammy skin or skin that has a bluish color

 Causes of hemorrhage that can lead to pregnancy-related death include:

 - Ruptured ectopic pregnancy.
 This is when an ectopic pregnancy breaks open.
 An ectopic pregnancy happens when a fertilized egg implants itself outside the uterus and begins to grow.
 An ectopic pregnancy always ends in pregnancy loss.
-It can cause serious problems for a woman.
+It can cause serious problems.
 Most of the time, ectopic pregnancies are removed by surgery.
-Signs and symptoms of ectopic pregnancy include vaginal bleeding; pain in your shoulder, lower back or pelvic area (the part of your body between your stomach and your legs); and feeling dizzy or faint.
-If you have any of these signs and symptoms, call your provider right away.
+Signs and symptoms of ectopic pregnancy include:

 - Retained products of conception.
-This is tissue from the placenta or from your baby that stays in your uterus after a pregnancy ends.
+This is tissue from the placenta or from the baby that stays in the uterus after a pregnancy ends.
 Signs and symptoms include fever, bleeding, pelvic pain and tenderness of the uterus.

 - Tears in the cervix, vagina or a blood vessel in the uterus

-When you’re pregnant, your immune system isn’t as quick to respond to infections (illnesses caused by bad germs) as it was before pregnancy.
-So you’re more likely to get infections during pregnancy that can cause problems for you and your baby.
+When you’re pregnant, your immune system isn’t as quick to respond to infections (illnesses caused by bad germs), so you’re more likely to get infections that can cause problems for you and your baby.
 Infections that can cause pregnancy-related death include:

 - Chorioamnionitis.
 This is an infection of the amniotic fluid and tissue that surround a baby in the womb.
 Signs and symptoms of this infection include fever, fast heart rate in you or your baby, a uterus that’s tender to the touch and discharge from the vagina that smells bad.